isabella232/mobile-services.pt-BR/help/universal-windows/metrics.md

    Populated by `trackLocation` methods.

-   * Parâmetro (s) de dados de contexto do Analytics:
+   * Parâmetro(s) Dados de contexto/Target do Analytics:

       * `a.loc.lat.a`
       * `a.loc.lon.a`